NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 ## Using Markdown for documentation

-Markdown was developed as a lightweight easy-to-read and easy-to-write web text format emphasizing readability, (for example, the web pages for this course is written in Markdown).
+Markdown was developed as a lightweight easy-to-read and easy-to-write web text format emphasizing readability, (for example, the web pages for this course are written in Markdown).
 By creating your README-files using Markdown (.md) you guarantee that the files only include plain text with powerful yet simple formatting syntax, which can be combined with e.g. HTML tags.

 But why use Markdown, why not make a plain text file (.txt)?